boxcutter/kvm/README.md

 Legacy BIOS firmware in these images.
 And the TianoCore open source implentation is used for images with UEFI firmware.

+> NOTE: We don't bother creating vagrant boxes compatible with the
+> vagrant-libvirt plugin.
+There's no ARM64 version of vagrant for Linux.
+> The vagrant-libvirt hasn't been updated in almost a year as of this writing.
+> Troubleshooting all the ruby dependencies for the vagrant-libvirt plugin is
+> so complicated it's easier to run vagrant in a Docker container.
+And then
+> there are still so many issues troubleshooting the xml output of
+> vagrant-libvirt, it's just easier to avoid using vagrant entirely.
+By
+> comparison, using libvirt or qemu to work with the qcow2 images directly
+> is easier than trying to use these as vagrant boxes for our use case in
+> robotics.

+> run vagrant in

 ## Building the images

 Prequisites: